 - What's the current market like for your business?
 Look over the demographics and income levels for those in your region.

 - Is your market crowded with competitors?
-If you’re not sure, do some research on Google.
-Jessica found that in the Dallas area where she lives, there are many other singing coaches.
+If you're not sure, do some research on Google.
+Jessica found that there are many other singing coaches in the Dallas area where she lives.

 - Are your services differentiated from your competitors?
 Do you have a unique value proposition?
 If not, write it down into a statement.
 Jessica's statement is: Espiritu Voice Studio provides classical voice training from a world-class operatic performer, teacher, and specialist.

 - Do your prices make sense?
 Pricing your business can be challenging.
 Research your competitors and take time to find out if you're overpricing or underpricing yourself.

 - Historically, how well have your services sold?
 Which of your services are most popular?
 Is there a way you can adapt your services now?

 - What are your biggest challenges and opportunities right now?
 What can you do to be in the best position for success?
 For example, boosting your online presence can make up for a decline in word-of-mouth referrals because of the pandemic.